Skip to main content

 Travelling by plane takes longer than by train city-to-city for four out of the six domestic travel routes we looked at.

 Cost is an important factor for customers, but for many travel time is of equal importance.
-At first glance, flying may seem to be the fastest way to get between two cities, but when looking at the total total time taken from city centre to city centre, rail delivers an equivalent or quicker option.
+At first glance, flying may seem to be the fastest way to get between two cities, but when looking at the total time taken from city centre to city centre, rail delivers an equivalent or quicker option.
 Typically journeys by air involve additional trips to get to the airport from the city centre.
 You also need to take into account the recommended time to be at the airport before the scheduled departure time, as well as the 30 minutes to disembark, and the onward journey into the city centre.
 In total, this can add three and a half hours onto the journey.
 City centre to city centre flying takes longer on four of the six routes reviewed.

 More flexible